(Updated on December 27, 2021)

 Read more about our best practices for localizing and culturalizing your app store here.

 Markets behave differently

-US: Often has higher explore rates than most regions and is almost 2x higher than UK.
-US visitors are more likely to scroll the gallery than other regions.
+US: Users often have higher explore rates than other regions and are almost 2x more likely to explore than UK users.
+US visitors are also more likely to scroll through an app’s Gallery than other regions.

 UK: In more than 50% of tests, the winner in the UK was different than the winner in the US.

 Brazil: iPhone owners often prefer English over local Portuguese.

 India: Users favor images with locals.
 Well crafted tests can increase conversions by 80%.

 Japan: Users display dramatically different behavior than any other region.
 They are accustomed to heavy text images and reading descriptions (200% increase from US benchmark).